dbones/dbones.github.io/_posts/2019-01-21-tdd-an-ioc-container-part-4.md

 **Tools**

-- Rider => IDE (compile, test runnner and code coverage)
+- Rider => IDE (compile, test runner and code coverage)
 - MSpec plugin => provides great integration

-This experience was fully integrated, and offered the best experence with MSpec, allowing us to select a individual test as well as rerun all tests with code coverage on file saves.
+This experience was fully integrated, and offered the best experience with MSpec, allowing us to select a individual test as well as rerun all tests with code coverage on file saves.

 Either tool I fund to be a great place to code.

-# Continous Integrations
+# Continuous Integrations

-here we have several tools which try to ensure that quality is met/retained, and all of them run siliently in the background (to enable a smooth process)
+here we have several tools which try to ensure that quality is met/retained, and all of them run silently in the background (to enable a smooth process)

 - [Github](https://github.com/dbones/bonsai) - Source Control, somewhere to store the code, where others can hopefully contribute.
 - [AppVeyor](https://ci.appveyor.com/project/dbones/bonsai) - Build service